bradtraversy/dj-events-frontend/README.md

 DJ Events (Frontend)

 > Next.js website for DJ Events.
+This site uses Strapi as a backend.
+The repo for that is below

-This is part of my Next.js course on Udemy
+This project is part of my [Next.js Udemy course](https://www.udemy.com/course/nextjs-dev-to-deployment)

 ![DJ Events](/public/images/screen.png 'DJ Events')